-A good example of multiple levels of severity is the general class of crime referred to as assault.
+A good example of multiple levels of severity is the general class of crime called assault.
 In the case of assault, threatening to cause harm to a person but not carrying through on the threat would be classified as a misdemeanor.
-Assault that resulted in actual bodily injury, or in which a weapon was used as part of the assault, would be considered a felony.
+This can carry jail time of six months to a year.

-Theft is another example of a crime that has differing levels of severity.
+Theft is another great example of a crime that has differing levels of severity.
 Petty theft is the unlawful taking of property or money from another person without their consent.
 The distinction between whether theft is a misdemeanor or a felony is dependent on the value of the cash or property stolen.

-Other crimes are distinguished as being misdemeanors or felonies depending on whom the crime is committed against.
-The crime of indecent exposure falls into this category.
+Other crimes are distinguished as being misdemeanors or felonies depending on against whom the crime is committed.
+Indecent exposure falls into this category.
 Exposing one's private parts in public in such a way as to alarm others is considered to be a misdemeanor.

 In most instances, traffic violations are classified as misdemeanors.
 Examples of misdemeanor traffic violations include:

-Another potential felony traffic infraction is repeated DUI’s.
+Another potential felony traffic infraction is repeated DUIs.
 In this case, many states upgrade repeated charges of DUI from misdemeanor to felony status.
 While the criminal act being committed is the same, multiple violations can result in a felony charge that carries harsher punishments.

-The primary difference between misdemeanors and felonies is the amount of jail time that a convicted offender can be sentenced to serve.
+The primary difference between misdemeanors and felonies is the amount of jail or prison time that a convicted offender can be sentenced to serve.
 Many felonies are also broken down into classifications, or levels of seriousness, according to what punishments may be imposed.

 Felonies that are broken down into these differing classifications include:

-These felonies can be classified from Class E or F felonies such as the lowest levels of theft up to Class A felonies which carry a life's sentence in prison or the death penalty.
+These felonies can be classified from Class E or F felonies, such as the lowest levels of theft, up to Class A felonies, which carry a life's sentence in prison or the death penalty.
 Class A felonies are generally murder or first degree intentional homicide.

-Traffic violations, trespassing, petty theft, and similar offenses are misdemeanors and depending on the state, carry maximum jail times of between 6 months and 1 year.
-The attendant fines are also limited to relatively small amounts of money, generally $1000 to $2000 maximum.
+Traffic violations, trespassing, petty theft, and similar offenses are misdemeanors and depending on the state, carry maximum jail times of between 6 months and one year.
+The attendant fines are also limited to relatively small amounts of money, generally $1,000 to $2,000 maximum.